checkdigit/typescript-config/README.md

 to be used when publishing a package to NPM, or to bundle a package for deployment.
 It uses `tsc` for generating types, and `esbuild` for generating code.

+**Note:** if building an ESM bundle, the `require` function will be defined as a global variable, to allow dynamic `require`s by CommonJS submodules.
+This is not a problem for NodeJS, but will cause issues in a browser environment.

 #### Options

 - `--type` the type of output to generate.
 Defaults to `module` (ESM).
 Valid values are `commonjs`, `module` or `types`.